lsst-sqre/kafka-aggregator/docs/index.rst

 Summary statistics
 ------------------
-kafka-aggregator uses the `Python statistics`_ module to compute summary statistics for each field in the messages allocated to an aggregation window.
+kafka-aggregator uses the `Python statistics`_ module to compute summary statistics for each numerical field in the source topic.

 .. table:: *Summary statistics computed by kafka-aggregator*.